 What is Endometrial Cancer?

-Endometrial Cancer is a type of cancer that arises from the inner lining (endometrium) of the uterus.
+Endometrial cancer is a type of cancer that arises from the inner lining (endometrium) of the uterus.
 It is one of the most common cancers affecting the female reproductive organs.

-Is Endometrial Cancer a Medical emergency?
+Is this a medical emergency?

-Endometrial Cancer is not a medical emergency, however, early diagnosis and management prevent complications, morbidity, and mortality.
+Endometrial cancer is not a medical emergency, however, early diagnosis and management prevent complications, morbidity, and mortality.

 Endometrial carcinoma may be of the following types: